Astra’s shares her powerful transformation

 Liz: What is your life like now?

-I know and believe I can do whatever I want, I am in control of my emotions and my emotional regulation, I have life affirming relationships with my friends, family, and a partner, move my body however I want including hiking 14,000+ foot mountains, am the creator of a business that I love and get to help and hold space for them, and oh so much more!
+I know and believe I can do whatever I want, I am in control of my emotions and my emotional regulation, I have life affirming relationships with my friends, family, and a partner, move my body however I want including hiking 14,000+ foot mountains, scuba dive, am the creator of a business that I love and get to help and hold space for them, and oh so much more!

-Liz: In the Rewiring Your Wellness retreat where I heard you speak, you mentioned you added joy and playfulness to your rewiring endeavors.
+Liz: In the Rewiring Your Wellness event where I heard you speak, you mentioned you added joy and playfulness to your rewiring endeavors.
 I love how you added your own spark.
 What were things you did to elevate your DOSE chemicals while you were rewiring?

 I am a huge believer in enjoying my life and having fun in every moment (did you know that there are many different kinds of fun?)!